-Next First Friday Art Walk: April 7 @ 6-8pm.
-Join us for refreshments and live music!
+Next First Friday Art Walk: August 4 @ 6-8pm.
+Join us for refreshments and live music by Dr. Jazz!

 “Part painting, part assemblage, part cultural tableau, Sloane’s work is a pastiche of wood, metal, paper, canvas, even found objects, tar, and wax.
 Simple motifs, including nature and the female form, stand in measured contrast to the quirky compositions, pointed imagery and high-low mix of materials.
 The result is a wide-ranging and ambitious imagery that captures the rich, black wink of Sloane’s skewed world view.”